How to watch I'm a Celebrity 2019 online for free in the UK or abroad

-I'm a Celebrity Get Me Out of Here is officially underway and this year it's set to be a real treat, filled with plenty of adventures, challenges and tests in the Australian jungle.
+I'm a Celebrity Get Me Out of Here is officially underway and this year and so far it has been a real treat, filled with plenty of adventures, challenges and tests in the Australian jungle.
 Can't wait to watch?
 Keep reading to find out how to watch I'm a Celebrity online for free - regardless of where on Earth you are.

 I'm A Celebrity Get Me Out Of Here 2019: when's it on?